-As a condition precedent to the SBA's obligations under this Contract, the Company, an Authorized Insurer or an entity writing Covered Policies under Section 627.351, Florida Statutes, in the State of Florida, shall report to the SBA in a specified format the business it writes which is described in this Contract as Covered Policies.
+As a condition precedent to the SBA's obligations under this Contract, the Company shall report to the SBA in a specified format the business it writes which is described in this Contract as Covered Policies.
 The terms of this Contract shall determine the rights and obligations of the parties.
 This Contract provides reimbursement to the Company under certain circumstances, as described herein, and does not provide or extend insurance or reinsurance coverage to any person, firm, corporation or other entity.
-The SBA shall reimburse the Company for its Ultimate Net Loss on Covered Policies, which were in force and in effect at the time of the Covered Event(s) causing the Loss, in excess of the Company's Retention as a result of each Covered Event commencing during the Contract Year, to the extent funds are available, all as hereinafter defined.
+The SBA shall reimburse the Company for its Ultimate Net Loss on Covered Policies, which were in force and in effect at the time of the Covered Event causing the Loss, in excess of the Company's Retention as a result of

+FHCF-2019K Rule 19-8.010 F.A.C. each Covered Event commencing during the Contract Year, to the extent funds are available, all as hereinafter defined.